 The bigger your enterprise, the more critical it is that project data gathering and reporting provide actionable information.
-In the case of the PMO (project/program management office), this reporting means a better enterprise view of resource usage, a cycle of improvement on project processes, the ability to intervene at the right time for struggling projects, and greater likelihood that the program is held to the desired budget and scope parameters.
+In the case of the PMO (project/programme management office), this reporting means a better enterprise view of resource usage, a cycle of improvement on project processes, the ability to intervene at the right time for struggling projects, and greater likelihood that the programme is held to the desired budget and scope parameters.

 Effective reporting—the intel from the field that gets distilled into cogent parcels for the right internal audience—is the lifeblood of a PMO.
 While individual project managers can use project management tools to manage their teams and deliverables on the execution level, the PMO must be able to see all this activity at a level once removed and make sense of it in other terms.
 The PMO can be many wonderful things, but one thing it isn’t is a redundant project management organ that becomes embroiled in too much day-to-day execution.

 Let’s take a project-driven organisation with employees across the globe and external projects ranging from short- to mid- to long-term.
 A PMO in this organisation needs a consolidated reporting tool that provides a “single version of the truth” and is not dependent on spreadsheets, check-in calls, and emails to perform programme-tracking functions.
 The organisation is counting on the PMO to provide a level of company-wide visibility that didn’t exist before.
 By this token, a PMO initiative may only be as good as the PMO tools behind it.